equivalent/equivalent.github.io/_posts/article/2018-08-03-back-to-the-primitive-testing-with-simplicity.md

 ---
 layout: article_post
 categories: article
-title:  "Back to the primitive - testing with simplicity"
+title:  "Back to the primitive.
+Testing with simplicity"
 disq_id: 52
 description:
   Our tests (same as our code) needs to be maintained and clean.